 Separation

 Separating from a spousal partner is a difficult process.
 Many clients who come to see us are not sure they wish to separate.
-We can offer advice about counselling through the Family Court, a service that many clients find invaluable.
 If separation proceeds, we can advise on the division of assets under the Property (Relationships) Act 1976, on the care of children, and, if appropriate, on the dissolution of your marriage.

 Section 21 Agreement